jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 * [HOWTO: Flash full ROM (i.e. coreboot) and install GalliumOS on Dell Chromebook 11 Candy][22]
 * [MrChromebox.tech](https://mrchromebox.tech/#home)

-#### Step 5: Boot Chromebook into XUbuntu Using USB Flash Drive - DONE
+#### Step 5: Boot Chromebook into Xubuntu Using USB Flash Drive - DONE
 Now put the USB flash drive into the Chromebook and power up the system.
 The system will first boot into Ventoy where you will be given a list of images.
 Select the Xubuntu ISO, Xubuntu will be loaded, and then the image is loaded.
 The specifics of the procedure is as follows:

-* Turn off the Chromebook you want to run Xunbuntu and then insert the USB installer.
+* Turn off the Chromebook you want to run Xubuntu and then insert the USB installer.
 * To boot the device from the USB drive, press the power button on, and immediately begin repeatedly pressing Coreboot boot key, which is the `Esc` key.
 * You get a Coreboot menu and you should select "Boot Menu" and hit the "Entry" key.
 * At the next menu, select "USB:" and hit the "Entry" key.
 Ventoy gives you a list of ISO files, scroll down to select Xubuntu via "Entry" key.
-* On the next screen, select "Try or Install Xunbutu" and it should begin loading Xubuntu.
+* On the next screen, select "Try or Install Xubuntu" and it should begin loading Xubuntu.
 * When prompted, respond to the screen until you complete the installation of Xubuntu.
 Installation will take less than 20 minutes.